CommitteeOfZero/impacto/doc/getting_started.md

 After defining an instruction, it must be placed into the instruction table for the desired instruction set.
 Instruction set definitions are located in `/src/vm/opcodetables_*.cpp`

 ## Making simple UI changes
 Since each game has its own custom interface, UI elements are implemented using class hierarchy.
-Specific implementations are located in `/src/games/<game_name>/`, while common implementations are located in `/src/hud/`.
-The type of UI that the game uses and its specifics are defined by the profile configuration files, located in `/profiles/<profile_name>/hud/`.
+Base class implementations are located in `/src/hud/`, while specific class implementations are located in `/src/games/<game_name>/`.
+The UI element implementations used along with their display specifications (co-ordinates, animation parameters etc) for each game are defined by the profile configuration files, located in `/profiles/<profile_name>/hud/`.

-Each UI element class implements Update and Render functions.
-You can draw a simple sprite inside the Render function by using the following function (defined in `/src/renderer2d.h`):
+Each UI element class implements an Update functions, which updates dynamic values, and a Render function, which draws sprites on the screen.
+For example, you can draw a simple sprite inside the Render function by using the following function (defined in `/src/renderer2d.h`):

 ```cpp
 Renderer2D::DrawSprite(Sprite, glm::vec2(X, Y));